-Name of Music Notes – A B C D E F G and DO RE MI FA SOL LA SI
+Name of Music Notes – A B/H C D E F G and DO RE MI FA SOL LA SI/TI

-The name of each music note is determined by its place on the staff
+The name and pitch of each musical note is determined by its position on the staff

 Music notes can be written on the lines and in the spaces of the staff.